mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 | STM8         | n/a        | 8        | variable          |
 | TriMedia     | unknown    | 32       | unknown           |

 The cpu_rec tool-suite is available on GitHub, and the binaries used in the thesis are available as under cpu_rec_corpus directory [@Granboulan_cpu_rec_dataset2024].
 The dataset was curated from multiple sources.
 A significant portion of the binaries were sourced from Debian distributions, where more common architectures like x86, x86_64, m68k, PowerPC, and SPARC are available.
 For less common architectures, binaries were collected from the Columbia University Kermit archive, which provided samples for architectures like M88k, HP-Focus, Cray, VAX, and PDP-11.
-The remaining samples were obtained through compilation of open-source projects using gcc cross-compilers [@Granboulan_paper2020].
+The remaining samples were obtained through compilation of open-source projects using \ac{GCC} cross-compilers [@Granboulan_paper2020].
 Unlike ISAdetect, the CpuRec dataset provides only architecture names without additional feature labels.
 To fill this gap, we referenced Appendix A of Andreassen's thesis [@Andreassen_Morrison_2024] to obtain architectural features including endianness, wordsize, and instruction width specifications for each architecture in the dataset.

 <!-- Dataset quality
 While many of the more common ISAs were packaged using standard file-headers, some of the binaries had undocumented .text sections, where the author had to make educated guesses in order to identify code [source].  -->

 ### Technical configuration

 For all experiments, we use the Idun cluster at \ac{NTNU}.
-This \ac{HPC} cluster is equipped with 230 NVIDIA Data Center GPUs [@Idun].
+This \ac{HPC} cluster is equipped with 230 NVIDIA Data Center \acp{GPU} [@Idun].
 The following hardware configuration was used for all experiments:

 - CPU: Intel Xeon E5-2695 v4 (12 cores enabled)
-- GPU: NVIDIA A100 40GB
+- \ac{GPU}: NVIDIA A100 40GB
 - RAM: 16 GB

 We use the PyTorch framework for building and training our models.
 The following software versions were used: